wandb/qualcomm-contest/README.md

 - Model training script (.py script or notebook)
 - Any other files necessary to recreate the model

 **Please ensure that you log your model file (colab notebook, .py scripts etc) and all files necessary to recreate the model in your run using [wandb.save()](https://docs.wandb.com/library/python/save).
 Without this, we will be unable to evaluate your model.
-If you trouble saving your model files to your wandb run, please email them to <contest@wandb.com> along with your wandb run url.**
+If you have trouble saving your model files to your wandb run, please email them to <contest@wandb.com> along with your wandb run url.**

 Also please ensure that your code is not in a public repo, but is visible to us by adding 'lavanyashukla' as a collaborator to your repo.
 We will use the model saved in the submitted run to recreate the model and evaluate it across the 5 random seeds.